Launch loop: History

 Launch loops were described by Keith Lofstrom in November 1981 Reader's Forum of the American Astronautical Society News Letter, and in the August 1982 L5 News.

 In 1982, Paul Birch published a series of papers in Journal of the British Interplanetary Society which described orbital rings and described a form which he called Partial Orbital Ring System (PORS).

 The launch loop idea was worked on in more detail around 1983–1985 by Lofstrom.
-It is a fleshed-out version of PORS specifically arranged to form a mag-lev acceleration track suitable for launching humans into space; but whereas the orbital ring used superconducting magnetic levitation, launch loops use electromagnetic suspension (EMS).
+It is a fleshed-out version of PORS specifically arranged to form a mag-lev acceleration track suitable for launching humans into space, but whereas the orbital ring used superconducting magnetic levitation, launch loops use electromagnetic suspension (EMS).

 Description

 Consider a large cannon on an island that shoots a shell into the high atmosphere.
 The shell will follow a roughly parabolic path for the initial flight, but drag will slow the shell and cause it to return to Earth in a much more vertical path.
 One could make the path purely ballistic by enclosing the predicted path in a tube and removing the air.
 Suspending such a tube would be a significant problem depending on the length of the path.
 However, one can use the shell to provide this lift force, at least temporarily.
-If the tube is not exactly along the flight path of the shell, but slightly below it, as the shell passes through it the shell will be forced downward, thereby producing an upward force on the tube.
+If the tube is not exactly along the flight path of the shell, but slightly below it, as the shell passes through the tube, it will be forced downward, thereby producing an upward force on the tube.
 To stay aloft, the system would require the shells to be fired continually.

 The launch loop is essentially a continuous version of this concept.
 Instead of a cannon firing a shell, a mass driver accelerates a cable into a similar trajectory.
 The cable is surrounded by an evacuated tube, which is held aloft by pushing down on the cable using electromagnets.
 When the cable falls back to Earth at the other end of the trajectory, it is captured by a second mass driver, bent through 180 degrees, and sent back up on the opposite trajectory.
 The result is a single loop that is continually travelling and keeping the tube aloft.

 To use the system as a space launcher, a launch loop would be about 2,000 km long and 80 km high.
 The loop would be in the form of a tube, known as the sheath.
 Floating within the sheath is another continuous tube, known as the rotor which is a sort of belt or chain.
 The rotor is an iron tube approximately 5 cm (2 inches) in diameter, moving around the loop at 14 km/s (31,000 miles per hour).
 Keeping the system aloft requires a significant amount of lift, and the resulting path is much flatter than the natural ballistic path of the rotor.

 Due to the possibility of the loop failing and falling to Earth, it is normally considered as running between two islands outside of heavy shipping routes.